Quality Engineering

 Automation can process patterns, but it doesn’t understand context, and that’s what determines if a product works.

-This blog explains why manual testing matters in 2026 and how it shapes quality decisions.
+This blog explains why manual testing matters in 2026 and how it shapes quality engineering

 Human Judgment in Modern Testing